 - Meetings are obviously not limited to manager-report relationships: As it makes a lot of sense to align across hierarchies and teams, you could and should also have these meetings in other settings.
 Since we believe they are really important, we've built a simple yet powerful feature to make them more effective.

 - Simply click on the 'Actions' button, 'Create a new meeting' on the 'Meetings' tab.
-In the window that opens, you can decide on the title of your meeting, the participants as well as the timing.
+In the window that opens, you can decide whether this meeting should be synced to an event that already exists in your calendar (if you're using a calendar integration) and search for it by a title.
+Alternatively, you can create a new meeting by creating a title of your meeting, inviting the participants as well as defining the timing.

 It is important to keep in mind that the meeting frequency is translated to a fixed number of days per period (e.g week, month, year) and then just added to the current date.
 A month is always mapped to 28 days = 4 weeks.
 Example: If you decide to meet every two months and your first meeting takes place on Monday, March 28, your next meeting will be scheduled on Monday, May 23.